What I’ve been upto since my last Newsletter, and what’s coming up…

 And about that book…

-It covers everything from how to create more light and space to the best food to fill your kitchen with.
-How to get a good night’s sleep; how to decorate to promote joy; the path to a perfect sofa; why a dining table is your most vital piece of furniture; the importance of play (and circular side tables) and why a tidy home isn’t necessarily a happy one.
+Happy Inside covers everything from how to create more light and space to how to get a good night’s sleep; the path to a perfect sofa and why a dining table is your most vital piece of furniture.
+Plus, how to decorate to promote joy; the importance of play (and circular side tables) and why a tidy home isn’t necessarily a happy one.